KM-RoBoTa/KMR_CubeMars/docs/markdown_sources/setup_git.md

 ## Include in a project
-It is very straightforward to include this library in a project. \n All the headers are located in "KMR_CubeMars/include", and, as already mentioned, the static libraries in "KMR_CubeMars/build".
+It is very straightforward to include this library in a project. <br/>
+All the headers are located in "KMR_CubeMars/include", and, as already mentioned, the static libraries in "KMR_CubeMars/build".

 In the root CMakeLists.txt of the project, add: